High School History & Social Studies

 Online Availability: Students can enroll in this class as an Online Real Time student, pending teacher approval.

-Book: Order used online through Amazon, or try McKay’s
+Book: Order used online through Amazon, eBay, AbeBooks, Thrift Books, or try McKay’s

-Description: This is a comprehensive, college-prep U.S. History course designed to survey the history of our nation from the era of exploration and discovery of the new world to the present day in order to give students a solid foundation of knowledge about the true heritage of our great nation.
+Description: This class is recommended if your high school student is a strong academic student and/or has enjoyed and excelled in previous classes with Mrs. Fields.
+The same class Mrs. Fields has taught for the past 20 years at Hilger is now designated as an Honors Level Class.
+This is a comprehensive, college-prep U.S. History course designed to survey the history of our nation from the era of exploration and discovery of the new world to the present day in order to give students a solid foundation of knowledge about the true heritage of our great nation.
 Students will study American history through the lens of a biblical worldview, utilizing a classical discussion-oriented approach to instruction.
 Why study history?
 History prepares us for the future; history helps us understand who we are and gives us cultural identity; history declares God’s glory.
 He is the ultimate historian, and it is His story!
 Beginning with exploration and colonization, we will trace U.S. history through the revolutionary and Constitutional founding era, the Jeffersonian and Jacksonian eras, Manifest Destiny, the Civil War, American expansion, the World Wars, Roaring Twenties, Great Depression, Space Race, and Cold War.
 Through our studies, students will discover the political, economic, philosophical, religious, and artistic forces and major individuals that have shaped our nation’s history.
-Weekly homework assignments, discussions, map work, tests, research, essays, and field trips combine to offer a rewarding class experience!
+Weekly homework assignments, discussions, map work, tests, research, essays, and field trips combine to offer a rewarding class experience.
 History is brought to life through a multitude of fantastic field trips, which may include Constitution Day at the courthouse, touring the Columbus ships, a local Civil War Living History Day, and the Coolidge Medal of Honor Heritage Center.

 Grade Level: 10-12